Kuzhikalail M. Abraham: Early life

 Born in 1945 as the oldest of 9 children, Abraham received his primary and secondary school education in Ranny, Kerala, India.
 Abraham completed his bachelors and masters in Chemistry from St. Berchmans College, Changanassery where he was the Thevercad gold medalist (awarded to the highest ranking student graduating with a B.Sc degree in Chemistry) in 1965.
-He received a national merit scholarship from the government of India for the M.Sc. degree studies from 1965–67.
+He received a national merit scholarship from the government of India for the M.Sc. degree studies from 1965 to 1967.

 Abraham was awarded a Ph.D. in Chemistry in 1973 from Tufts University, Medford, Massachusetts.
 Tufts recognized him in 2017 with its Most Outstanding Achievement and Services Award for an alumnus.

-Abraham conducted post-doctoral research at Vanderbilt University and the Massachusetts Institute of Technology from 1973–75.
+Abraham conducted post-doctoral research at Vanderbilt University and the Massachusetts Institute of Technology from 1973 to 1975.
 He published his early research concerned with inorganic materials synthesis, NMR spectroscopy, and materials analysis and characterization.

 Career

 Abraham is the author of more than 200 journal articles and fifteen patents on lithium and lithium-ion battery materials and performance, meeting proceedings and book chapters.
 His opinions on Li-ion battery materials, performance and safety aspects are sought by news organizations such as Wired Magazine (after the Boeing 787 Li-ion battery Fires), and the Chemical and Engineering News of the American Chemical Society and Wall Street Journal (on the announcement of Tesla Motors to build its Li-ion battery Giga Factory.
 He is also a professor in the chemistry department at Northeastern University.
-His contributions to lithium and lithium ion batteries have been recognized by the Electrochemical Society by awarding him the Battery Research Award for outstanding contributions to primary and secondary lithium batteries, and election as a Fellow of the Electrochemical Society.
-In addition, the Electrochemical Society recognized KM's contributions to the Society and to the advancement of battery technologies by hosting a podcast featuring his scientific career in its Master Series on the society website.
+His contributions to lithium and lithium-ion batteries have been recognized by the Electrochemical Society by awarding him the Battery Research Award for outstanding contributions to primary and secondary lithium batteries, and election as a Fellow of the Electrochemical Society.
+In addition, the Electrochemical Society recognized KM's contributions to the society and to the advancement of battery technologies by hosting a podcast featuring his scientific career in its Master Series on the society website.
 He is also a Fellow of the Royal Society of Chemistry.
 The International Battery Association (IBA) recognized Abraham in 2018 with the Yeager Award for his Distinguished and Pioneering Contributions to Rechargeable Lithium Batteries.

 Abraham is listed in Marquis Who's Who in America, Who is Who in the World, Who is Who in Frontiers in Science and Technology and, Who is Who in Emerging Leaders in America.
 Abraham was recognized by The Kerala Center, a social organization located in Elmont, New York with the Outstanding Achievement Award for Applied Science in 2011.
+In 2021, he was recognized with the New England Choice Awards in the category of Academia & Innovation.